Girls Supporting Girls’ 2018-19 Board

 Iris Ferosie Hart

 Iris Ferosie Hart is an attorney originally from Milwaukee.
 She moved to Chicago in 1993 to attend law school and never left.
 Since graduating in 1996, she has been a Cook County prosecutor, specializing in domestic violence and sex crimes.
 Iris began coaching Girls on the Run in 2010, and eventually joined its governing board.
 The empowerment of girls in developing countries has been a lifelong interest, likely because she witnessed her father’s family in Afghanistan flee the country when the Taliban took power.
 Iris is honored to be a part of GSG and hopes to help raise awareness and make a difference for girls who lack access to education.
 Iris is the proud mother of three children.
 Her hobbies are running, competing in triathlons, live music, her dog Gretchen.
+She currently serves on GSG's executive committee as vice president.

 Diana Kenworthy is co-founder of Girls Supporting Girls, and serves as secretary on GSG’s executive committee.
 She has spent her career working in the criminal courts in Chicago.
 As a young attorney working with juveniles, she quickly realized that a lack of educational opportunity almost certainly dooms a child to a life of struggle and hardship.
 Diana volunteered as a mentor for at-risk Chicago youth in the Chicago Lights program and currently works with a refugee family from Syria, tutoring the children so to help them succeed in school.
 She lives in Chicago with her husband and three children.
 When not playing ice hockey, Diana enjoys attending her children’s sporting events, reading and planning trips to visit each of the 14 Presidential Libraries of the National Archives.